Alexandra Cain Finance Writer

 4. Look for new money-making initiatives

 Why not think about how you could make some extra money in the lead up to the festive season?
-As it’s spring, clean out your house and make three piles: items for charity, items for a garage sale and items for the next council clean up.
+As it’s spring, clean out your house and make three piles: items for charity, items for a garage sale and items for the next hard rubbish collection.

 That way, you’ll be giving something back, have an opportunity to make some extra money and clear out broken and damaged furniture and toys that are only cluttering up your house.